 The psychology behind these frustrations has been studied, and Funnel Clarity has applied this research to the field of sales.
 I’ve listened first-hand to our sellers apply these techniques and strategies on a sales call.
 It’s intriguing to see how a buyer lights up when the seller simply listens and asks them thoughtful questions.

-I’ve been surprised not only by the level of science applied to the sales process, but also the extensive behind-the-scenes work that goes into prospecting and finding the right contact.
+I’ve been surprised not only by the level of science applied to the sales process, but also the extensive behind-the-scenes preparation that goes into prospecting and finding the right contact.
 Being a good listener when you reach out to someone for the first time is no easy task – why would they start talking about their situation to a stranger?
 If you are sufficiently prepared for the call, “Hi, my name is Claudia Vickrey and I work at Funnel Clarity…” might be the extent of you talking about yourself.
 You may cite important information about your contact, like a mutual connection or a recent article they published.
 While it may only take several minutes to uncover this information, mentioning these types of things on a sales call can make the difference in actually sparking a dialogue with the buyer.

 Some of these communication examples seem like common sense, but they don’t come so naturally in sales.
 It is critical to be aware of these skills and use them to have an effective sales team.
-Overall, I have learned that sales, if it is done right, is much more intricate, scientific, and strategic than I initially thought.
+Overall, I have learned that sales, when done right, is much more intricate, scientific, and strategic than I initially thought.
 With the right training, a sales call can be as pleasant and natural as a conversation at lunch with your friends – when they’re listening to you.